Last Updated on: 2nd September 2023, 04:38 pm

-Hermit crabs can see 360 degrees, so rapid movement will often elicit a startled response.
+Hermit crabs can see 360 degrees, so rapid movement often elicits a startled response.
 Equally, the ability to absorb and reflect light assists nocturnal eyesight.

 Hermit crabs won’t focus on a particular sight, so think of hermit crabs’ vision as an early warning system where they’ll learn that something is in their periphery.

-If not startled and driven to hide, hermit crabs will investigate this item with their antennae, which is what tells a hermit crab what it needs to know.
+If not startled and driven to hide, hermit crabs will investigate this item with their antennae, which tells a hermit crab what it needs to know.